Background: Interactive Graphics with HTML5

 I like to emphasize that the selection of browser/os combinations is far from being complete,

-Results have changed with almost every upcoming new browser version in the past,
+Results have changed with many upcoming new browser version in the past,

-and I don't expect this to change in the future.
+and we don't expect this to change in the future.

 Recent tests have proven these OS/browser combinations as suited for Panorado JS: